msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 If we require values to have unique hashes, we'll have to check additional properties of our input.
 For example, we might check a file's name and size as well as its hash.
 This doesn't guarantee equality, but makes us less likely to accidentally overwrite or access the wrong file.

-We can then check for collisions before adding files, and either prevent a collision from entering the system or update our hash function to use a larger hash space and update all of our hashes (a fairly expensive operation which may not always help).
+We can then check for collisions before adding files, and either prevent a collision from entering the system, or update our hash function to use a larger hash space and update all of our hashes.

 ### Approach 3: Don't handle collisions